 2.3.
 Reduced Dues.
 Dues can be discounted to $85 by approval of the MISSA president for teams that meet all three of the following conditions: (1) has two or fewer sailors; (2) sails only in Tier 3 events; and (3) is a new team or a team that has been inactive for four or more years.
 The team is expected to build in membership over the first year.

 3.1 Regatta Tiers.
 MISSA regattas shall be classified into three tiers defined as follows:

-• Tier 1: The District Championship (Great Lakes Championship) and Disstrict qualifiers for the three ISSA National Championships (Cressy, Mallory, and Baker)
+- Tier 1: The District Championship (Great Lakes Championship) and District qualifiers for the three ISSA National Championships (Cressy, Mallory, and Baker)

-• Tier 2: Qualifiers for tier 1 regattas; qualifiers for national invitational and other out-of-district regattas; and regattas designated as State Championships if open only to competitors in 9th grade and above.
+- Tier 2: Qualifiers for tier 1 regattas; qualifiers for national invitationals and other out-of-district regattas; and regattas designated as State Championships if open only to competitors in 9th grade and above.

 4. Competitor Eligibility

 4.1.
 Basic Rule.
 Sailors must be full-time students in the 9th grade or higher, of the school on whose roster they are listed.
 Any exceptions must be approved by the MISSA president.
 By listing students on the official roster at hssailing.org, the team administrator is certifying their eligibility.